 - Attend an INFORMATION SESSION: These sessions are for students who are close to or ready to apply.
-Attendance of a nursing information session within 1 year of application is a requirement to apply to the El Camino College Associate Degree Nursing program.
+Attendance of a nursing information session within 1 year of application is a requirement to apply to the Compton College Associate Degree Nursing program.

-- Completed N48 Dosage Calculations and N145 Introduction and Preparation for Nursing (generic student only) at El Camino College
+- Completed N48 Dosage Calculations and N145 Introduction and Preparation for Nursing (generic student only) at Compton College

 - Provide proof of a valid social security or tax identification number to the nursing counselor prior to receiving a verification of eligibility documentation for admission consideration into the nursing program.